sedap/sedap.github.io/_posts/2021-05-01-install-trojan-gfw-on-ubuntu.md

 layout: post
 date: '2021-05-01 07:24:31 +0700'
 published: true
-title: Install Trojan-GFW on Ubuntu Linux
+title: Install Trojan-GFW Server on Ubuntu Linux
 categories: Net
 tags: [trojan, trojan-gfw, tunnel, ubuntu, debian]
-description: How to quickly install trojan-gfw on ubuntu or debian linux
+description: How to quickly install trojan-gfw server on ubuntu or debian linux
 ---

-Here I summarize a short and quick way to install [Trojan-GFW](https://github.com/trojan-gfw/trojan) on Ubuntu Linux.
+Here I summarize a short and quick way to install [Trojan-GFW](https://github.com/trojan-gfw/trojan) Server on Ubuntu Linux.

 The operating system I use is Ubuntu 20.04 but it can also be used on Debian.